 To the Consumer

-- Low storage usage — Device storage is limited, and hence people are precious with it.
+- Low storage usage — People are precious with limited device storage.
 Super apps solve this.
 With apps that centralize multiple functions and services, users are able to enjoy multiple new services without downloading additional apps.

-- Saves time — The convenience of only having to share customer data on one single platform to have access to multiple functionalities and services is an attraction.
+- Saves time — Only having to share customer data on one single platform for access to multiple functionalities and services?
+The convenience is an attraction.
 Especially if the app supports e-wallet payments, transactions can be quick and seamless.

 To the Facilitator (Super App)